 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Why is This a Good Diabetic Breakfast?
+Why Is This a Good Diabetic Breakfast?

-- Apples are a marvellous source of soluble fiber that help diabetics regulate blood sugar and prevent sugar spikes.
+- Apples are a marvelous source of soluble fiber that help diabetics regulate blood sugar and prevent sugar spikes.
 Always make sure you leave the skin on because that's where the fiber is most abundant.
 If you want to add even more fiber to your drop scones, top them with some fresh apple slices.

 - Unbleached flour doesn't contain alloxan, a chemical that can be harmful to the pancreas and hinder insulin production.
 Thus, it is a lot more diabetic-friendly than the bleached version.

 - Since heart problems are quite common among diabetic patients, a low-fat diet is the way to go.
 The only high-fat ingredient in this diabetic breakfast is the egg, but since the recipe requires only one egg, the overall fat content in these drop scones isn't too high at all.
 In case you need to be extra cautious with your fat intake, feel free to use an egg substitute.